 Consumer-focused retailers are now investing in technology to collect and leverage data in order to improve customer experience and increase revenue.

-Monitoring these three key metrics will provide you with the insights into consumer behavior you need to embrace shifting trends, improve service and allow you to be much more responsive in your marketing efforts.
+Monitoring these three key metrics will provide you with the insights into consumer behaviour you need to embrace shifting trends, improve service and allow you to be much more responsive in your marketing efforts.

 Image credit: Jason Howie